syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Grouping.md

 ### Clearing the Group

-SfDataGrid allows you to clear the grouping by clearing the `SfDataGrid.GroupColumnDescriptions` in a button click.

-The following code example illustrates how to clear grouping in SfDataGrid.
+ You can clear the grouping applied to the SfDataGrid by removing the items from the `SfDataGrid.GroupColumnDescriptions` collection or clearing the collection.
+Please refer the below code snippets to remove the grouping applied to the SfDataGrid.

 {% highlight c# %}
 public class MyViewController:UIViewController